 Proleukin is most often used to treat stage 3 or stage 4 melanoma that has spread.

 For most people with melanoma, the potential benefits of treatment with cytokine therapy appear to be smaller than those of taking checkpoint inhibitors.
-However, some patients who don’t respond well to other treatments might benefit from cytokine therapy.
+However, some people who don’t respond well to other treatments might benefit from cytokine therapy.

 In 2010, researchers published a review of studies on interferon alfa-2b in the treatment of stage 2 or stage 3 melanoma.
 The authors found that patients who received high doses of interferon alfa-2b after surgery had marginally better disease-free survival rates, compared to those who didn’t receive this treatment.
 They also found that patients who received interferon alfa-2b after surgery had slightly better overall survival rates.